-To ensure the robustness of its conclusion and the resulting detrimental economic effects discussed below, FPI conducted additional calculations with more conservative assumptions.
+To ensure the robustness of its conclusion, FPI conducted additional calculations with more conservative assumptions.
 First, rather than assuming a 25 percent drop in enrollment, FPI assumed a more conservative 15 percent drop in enrollment.
 Second, FPI assumed consistency in the number of child healthcare recipients.
 The New Rule does not make CHIP and Medicaid use by children under 21 years of age a factor for consideration in a public charge determination.
-It is widely expected, based on the research cited above, that many parents will nonetheless disenroll their children from the program as a result of the New Rule.
+It is widely expected, based on the research cited above, that many parents will nonetheless disenroll their children as a result of the New Rule.
 However, to provide a more conservative estimate of possible chilling effects, FPI made the assumption that there would be no drop at all in the number of child healthcare recipients.

-Even using these more conservative assumptions-a drop-off rate of 15 instead of 25 percent, assuming a zero percent drop-off rate in Medicaid for children, and excluding CHIP altogether-the economic losses are still large: In Maryland alone, the New Rule would cause an estimated loss of \$86 million in federal spending on healthcare and food support.
+Even using these more conservative assumptions-a drop-off rate of 15 instead of 25 percent, assuming a zero percent drop-off rate in Medicaid for children, and excluding CHIP altogether-the economic losses are still large: In Washington alone, the New Rule would cause an estimated loss of \$172 million in federal spending on healthcare and food support.23

-A complete table of the projected reduction in federal funding and resulting economic consequences under both the standard and the more conservative assumption for all 50 states can be found in Appendix B.
+A complete table of the projected reduction in federal funding and resulting economic consequences under both the standard and the more conservative